 Many constituents, such as calcium or chlorides, which are often found in drinking water, can cause taste, color, and odor problems.
-The taste and odor constituents are called secondary constituents and are not regulated by the US EPA or the CNMI Bureau of Environmental and Coastal Quality (BECQ).
+The taste and odor called constituents are secondary constituents and are not regulated by the US EPA or the CNMI Bureau of Environmental and Coastal (BECQ).
 These constituents are not causes for health concern.
 While secondary constituents are not required to be reported in this document, they may greatly affect the appearance and taste of your water.